 Note: Harmon Solar does not install ground-mounted systems on residential properties.

 At the end of the day, your conditions are going to be unique so it is best to weigh your options and your requirements as to which route to solar energy you pursue.
-Whether you have a home or a business, solar is readily available and easy to have installed.
+Whether you have a home or a business, solar is readily available and easy to have installed once you’ve chosen a solar installer.
 You’ll be saving money on your electric bill in no time!

 Call the professionals at Harmon Solar at (800) 281-3189 to discuss your options and see what would work best for you and your family or your business.